bodsch/ansible-container/README.md

   password: ''
 ```

-### pre and post tasks
+### `container_pre_tasks` and `container_post_tasks`

+You can define your own pre- or post-tasks.
+The individual scripts are executed before or after (re)starting the containers.
+For example, you can use them to remove old container images, volumes or other things.

 ```yaml
 container_pre_tasks: []
 container_post_tasks: []
 ```

-You can define your own pre- or post-tasks.
-The individual scripts are executed before or after (re)starting the containers.
-For example, you can use them to remove old container images, volumes or other things.
 A few example scripts can be found under [`files`](./files):

 - `prune.sh`